 What is it?

 Idecabtagene vicleucel is a type of immunotherapy known as chimeric antigen receptor T-cell (CAR-T cell) therapy.
-It is currently being tested for the treatment of relapsed/refractory myeloma in a number of clinical trials.
+It is currently being tested for the treatment of relapsed and/or refractory myeloma in a number of clinical trials.

 How does it work?